 Nearby, Baandam, meaning "Black House," is another otherworldly creation, this time from the mind of Chiang Rai-born artist Thawan Duchanee.
 Unlike the sparkling Wat Rong Khun, Baandam’s sprawling collection of structures, sculptures and gardens feature dark teak wood, dead animal parts and macabre arrangements.
 Both white and black complexes will likely live long in the memory – or potentially nightmares – of visitors.

-How to get to the White Temple and Black House: Rent a car to do the journey or look for one of a number of package tours to the temples that will likely pick you up from your hotel by 8am and return back to Chiang Mai in the evening around 8pm.
+How to get to the White Temple and Black House from Chiang Mai: Rent a car to do the journey or look for one of a number of package tours to the temples that will likely pick you up from your hotel by 8am and return back to Chiang Mai in the evening around 8pm.
 If you want to go it alone, inexpensive buses run regularly from Chiang Mai to Chiang Rai.
-The journey time one way is 3.5 hours.